Note: The latest version of the Mac operating system is macOS 13, or Ventura.

 - A customizable menu bar includes an all-new Control Center that delivers quick access to controls from the desktop.
 From here, for example, you can find Wi-Fi and Bluetooth controls, and ones to play music and enable Dark Mode.
 You can also add your favorites.

 - An updated Notification Center includes a new design and features both alerts and widgets in a single view.
-Notifications are now grouped by app with many also interactive.
+Notifications are now grouped according to the app, and some of these are also interactive.

 Safari: The native web browser includes a significant update in macOS Big Sur.
 New features include a privacy report for every site visited and password monitoring.
-With the former, Safari now uses tracking prevention to identify and prevent would be trackers from profiling or following you across the web.
+Safari now uses tracking prevention to identify and prevent would-be trackers from profiling or following you across the web.
 The latter matches known security breaches and shows you had to change your affected passwords.

-Extensions has also been refreshed and you can now decide which sites are allowed to access these extensions and for how long.
+Extensions have also been refreshed, and you can now decide which sites are allowed to access these extensions and for how long.
 Extensions now have a more prominent place in the Mac App Store.

 You'll also find a custom Home page feature in Safari that includes the ability to add shortcuts, your Reading List, and more.
 Built-in language translation has also been added.
 Apple also promises an improved tab design.

-Finally, Apple says the next version of Safari is 50 percent faster than Chrome in terms of loading times and more power efficient.
+Finally, Apple says the next version of Safari is 50 percent faster than Chrome in loading times and more power-efficient.

 Messages on the Mac: After Safari, Messages is the native app that got the most updates.
 Most of the new features come from iOS/iPad, but not all.

-With pin conversations, you can put your favorite conversations at the top of the screen.
-You'll also find tapbacks, typing indicators, and recent messages animations above the pins.
+With pinned conversations, you can put your favorite conversations at the top of the screen.
+You'll also find tap backs, typing indicators, and recent messages animations above the pins.

-Messages also now includes group photos, trending images and GIFs, effects, highlighted mentions in group chats, and finally ...
+Messages also now include group photos, trending images and GIFs, effects, highlighted mentions in group chats, and finally ...
 Memoji.

 Finally, the app offers a new take on search.
 It's faster and easier to use and now organizes your results into links and photos and highlights matching terms.

 Mac App Store offers new privacy tools in macOS Big Sur.
 For each available app, you'll find a summary of its developer's privacy practices before you download it.
-Similar to nutritional labels, you'll learn what data each app collects and whether that data gets used to track you across other apps and websites.
+Like nutritional labels, you'll learn what data each app collects and whether that data is used across other apps and websites.